 Water desalination: Graphene demonstrates high impermeability against contaminants and allows the water to pass through it.
 This property of graphene and GRMs enables them to be promising candidates for water purification applications [97].
-Graphene and GRMs are used not only for drinking water desalination but also effective in the purification of the sea and industrial waste water [98, 99].
-Water desalination requires effective ion sieving as well as ultra-fast water flow for continuous supply, in which graphene and GRMs possess an extensive advantage through nanofiltration membranes with sub-nano to atomic-scale capillaries (6 Å) [100, 101].
+Graphene and GRMs are used not only for drinking water desalination but also effective in the purification of the sea and industrial waste water[98, 99].
+Water desalination requires effective ion sieving as well as ultra-fast water flow for continuous supply, in which graphene and GRMs possess an extensive advantage through nanofiltration membranes with sub-nano to atomic-scale capillaries (6 Å)[100, 101].
 Graphene and graphene possess antimicrobial properties that improve water purification quality [102].
 Moreover, various molecules and methods are utilized to control and modify the graphene and GRM pour size for selective ion sieving.
-For example, Chung GRMs al modified (GO) with et ethylenediamine, which was used for the separation of Pb2+, Ni2+, Cd2+, and Zn2+ with obtained maximum rejection up to 95.7, 96.0, 90.5, and 97.4%, respectively and attained the water permeability of ~5.0 L m-2 h-1 bar-1 [103].
-Gong et.al confined the GRMs (GO) interlamination to 0.71nm with 99.9% restriction of organic ion NaCl.
-[104] Likewise, Chen et. al demonstrated a scalable production of subnanometer porous ultrathin graphene membrane by subsequent reduction and carbonization of the GO nanosheets and polymer on the ceramic porous substrate; they achieved a water evaporation flux $49.8 \pm 1.5 - 472.3 \pm 14.2 \text{ L m}^{-2} \text{ h}^{-1}$ and 99.99% NaCl rejection at 20-70 °C [105].
-Salt dye separation from water is also a big concern, Padmavathy et. al exploited a system for various GRMs-based separation and divalent ion rejection [106].
-Although, the graphene and GRMs-related performs better framework in desalination their commercialization scalability are the most critical aspect, along with the large quantity and high quality production of graphene.
+For example, Chung et al modified GRMs (GO)with ethylenediamine, which was used for the separation of Pb2+, Ni2+, Cd2+, and Zn2+ with obtained maximum rejection up to 95.7, 96.0, 90.5, and 97.4%, respectively and attained the water permeability of ~5.0 L m-2 h-1 bar-1 [103], Gong et.al confined the GRMs (GO) interlamination to 0.71nm with 99.9% restriction of organic ion NaCl.
+[104] Likewise, Chen et. al demonstrated a scalable production of subnanometer porous ultrathin graphene membrane by subsequent reduction and carbonization of the GO nanosheets and polymer on the ceramic porous substrate; they achieved a water evaporation flux of $49.8 \pm 1.5 {-}472.3 \pm 14.2 \ L\ m^{-2}\ h^{-1}$ and

+99.99% NaCl rejection at 20-70 °C [105].
+Salt dve separation from water is also a big concern, Padmavathy et. al exploited a GRMs-based system for various dve separation and divalent ion rejection [106].
+Although, the graphene and GRMs-related framework performs better in water desalination their commercialization and scalability are the most critical aspect, along with the large quantity and high quality production of graphene.